Azure-Samples/ms-identity-dotnet-advanced-token-cache/README.md

 ### Step 2

-Navigate to [1-Integrated-Cache](./1-Integrated-Cache/1-1-WebApp-BgWorker/README.md) where we'll learn about integrating a distributed token cache from a Web App.
+Navigate to the [Sharing the MSAL token cache between a web app and a background console worker app](./1-Integrated-Cache/1-1-WebApp-BgWorker/README.md) where we'll learn about how to share the token cache between a Web App that signs-in users and a background console worker process.

 ## More information